EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ### 7.1 X509 upgrade (V3): forces revert for `validateCertificate`
 - Intend: Upgrade X509 to revert for any certificate validation
-- Before: True validation result for valid certificate, false validation result for invalid certificate.
+- Before: False validation result for invalid certificate, true validation result for valid certificate,
 - After: False validation result for valid certificate, false validation result for invalid certificate.
 - Change: Make `validateCertificate` revert no matter it's a valid or invalid certificate.